 Is Copper Highly Ductile Metal?

-Yes, copper is very ductile and appears in any list of the most ductile metals.
+Yes, copper is very ductile and appears on any list of the most ductile metals.

-Ductility is the ability of a material’s length to be extended under tensile load without fracture.
+Ductility is the ability of a material to extend under tensile load without fracture.
 Malleability, on the other hand, is a material’s ability to be formed and distorted under compressive (pressure or impact) loading without displaying internal failure or fracture.

 Summary